Aftercare and living rules after a facelift

 WHAT HAVE I GOTTEN MYSELF INTO?

-You might be thinking: what have I gotten myself into?
+Chances are this is haunting your head: what have I gotten myself into?
 Your face is sore, swollen and looks overcorrected.
-It is also quite possible that parts of your face are numb, though this improves over time and is part of the normal recovery process.
-During the first 2 weeks, you see improvements every day and are usually “presentable” again.
-If additional procedures have been done on the face, it may take a week longer to see improvements.
-After 6 to 12 weeks, you can see the results, but only after six months do the scars mature.
+It is also quite possible for parts of your face to be numb; this recovers as time goes on.
+This is a normal process.
+During the first 2 weeks, you see improvement every day and are usually “presentable” again.
+If additional procedures have been done on the face, it may take a week longer.
+After 6 to 12 weeks, you can properly assess the results, and only after six months do the scars mature.

-On the day of surgery, you’ll be given soft food.
+On the day of surgery, you will be given ground food.
 At home you may eat pureed soups, yogurt, porridge, pudding, etc. 24 hours after surgery, this may be expanded to include soft foods (e.g., pasta, stew).
 Eat with small bites and avoid eating hard or tough foods e.g. apples, steak.
 Keep this up for 2 weeks.

 DON’T: DRIVE YOURSELF HOME